zloirock/core-js/README.md

 await [1, 2, 3].values().toAsync().map(async it => it ** 2).toArray(); // => [1, 4, 9]
 ```

 ###### Caveats:[⬆](#index)
 - For preventing prototypes pollution, in the `pure` version, new `%AsyncIteratorPrototype%` methods are not added to the real `%AsyncIteratorPrototype%`, they available only on wrappers - instead of `[].values().toAsync().map(fn)` use `AsyncIterator.from([]).map(fn)`.
 - Now, we have access to the real `%AsyncIteratorPrototype%` only with usage async generators syntax.
-So, for compatibility the library with old browsers, we should use `Function` constructor.
+So, for compatibility of the library with old browsers, we should use `Function` constructor.
 However, that breaks compatibility with CSP.
 So, if you wanna use the real `%AsyncIteratorPrototype%`, you should set `USE_FUNCTION_CONSTRUCTOR` option in the `core-js/configurator` to `true`:
 ```js
 const configurator = require('core-js/configurator');